gpitt71/clmplus/README.md

 ```

-## Example code
+## Get Started

-In this example, we work with the `sifa.mtpl` data from the `clmplus` package.
+In this brief example, we work with the `sifa.mtpl` data from the `clmplus` package.
+Further examples can be found in the [package vignettes](https://github.com/gpitt71/clmplus/tree/main/vignettes).
 The data set of cumulative claim payments is transformed into an `AggregateDataPP` object that pre-processes the data for claim development modelling.

 ```
 library(clmplus)